ntnghia1988/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_09_Lab1_Ex1_Archiving.md

 3. On the **Archive** window, note that the archive mailboxes for all users other than Holly Dickson are enabled.
 These archive mailboxes were enabled when the VMs were built for this training course and these users were preconfigured in the tenant.
 However, since you added Holly in an earlier lab, her archive mailbox is disabled by default.

-4. To enable Holly’s archive mailbox, click the three vertical dots to the right of the name, then click **Enable archive** on the submenu that opens.
+4. To enable Holly’s archive mailbox, type Holly in **Search** box at top right and enter, click the three vertical dots to the right of the name, click the three vertical dots to the right of the name, then click **Enable archive** on the submenu that opens.

 5. On the **Warning** screen that opens, click **Enable** to confirm.